Columbia College, Columbia General Studies, Columbia SEAS

 If the U.S. State Department has issued a Travel Advisory Warning for a particular country, Columbia may restrict their approval for programs in that country while the Advisory is in effect.

 Selecting an appropriate program is a critical part of study abroad preparation.
 Students are encouraged to take time to find out as much as they can about programs of interest using a variety of the resources that are available to them.
 If any of the information on the list of approved programs is unclear, students should contact the OGP at email@example.com .

 All students should consult the OGP eligibility page to ensure that they meet all specific academic requirements for each school (CC, GS, SEAS) to study abroad.

 You are strongly encouraged to consult with an OGP advisor before starting a petition.
-For Europe please contact Laura Schiff at email@example.com.
+For Europe please contact both Laura Schiff at firstname.lastname@example.org and Jill Burya at email@example.com.
 If you would like to petition to participate in a non-approved program, please click "Start an application" above for the materials you will need to submit.
 Petitions are due NO LATER than March 1st for the fall semester and October 1st for the spring semester.